 - Today’s oven-roasted pork chops are first rubbed with a mixture of olive oil, garlic, cumin, cayenne pepper, sweet paprika and some Worcestershire sauce.
 (Amazon affiliate links)

 - To that I added a little bit of zest and juice from ½ a lime, just to make things a bit more interesting.

 - By the way lemon would be fine as well, about 1 to 2 tablespoons.

-- To ensure that the pork chops are coated in the rub all over, you can give the chops and the rub to a freezer bag, close it well and rub the chops while inside the bag.
+- To ensure that they are coated in the rub all over, you can place the chops and the rub in a freezer bag, close it well and rub them while inside the bag.
 This will guarantee a perfect coating and less dirty fingers.

-- However, the old fashion way of rubbing the pork chops with your bare hands works as well. 🙂
+- However, the old fashion way of rubbing the meat with your bare hands works as well. 🙂

-- You don’t necessarily have to marinate the pork chops, they will be delicious even if you don’t have the time to do it.
+- You don’t necessarily have to marinate them, they will be delicious even if you don’t have the time to do it.

 - But marinating meat can never be wrong, the flavors will deepen and the meat will be more tender.

-- So, I do recommend marinating the pork chops, if you have the time.
+- So, I do recommend marinating the slices, if you have the time.

 - Once rubbed with the spices, keep them in the fridge for up to 8 hours.
 Remove them from the refrigerator about 30 minutes before baking, so that they have the time to reach room temperature.

 How long to cook pork chops in the oven?